MarcAzar/BitVector/README.md

 # BitVector
 A high performance Nim implementation of BitVector with base SomeUnsignedInt(i.e: uint8-64) with support for slices, and `seq` supported operations.
 BitVector format order is little endian, where Least Significant Byte has the lowest address.
 BitVector is an in-memory bit vector.
-If looking for a mmap option consider using <a class="external reference" href="https://github.com/onecodex/nim-bitarraynim-bitarray">nim-bitarray</a>.
+A Bloom Fliter is also provided to demonstrate BitVector usage along with Cyclic Polynomial Hashing.
+If looking for a mmap type BitVector consider using <a class="external reference" href="https://github.com/onecodex/nim-bitarraynim-bitarray">nim-bitarray</a>.
 ## Example Usage
 ```
 import bitvector